MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/governance-multiple-teams.md

 Now that we've designed a permissions model of least privilege, let's move on to take a look at some practical applications of these governance models.
 Recall from our requirements that we must support the following three environments:
 1. **Shared infrastructure:** a single group of resources shared by all workloads.
 These are resources such as network gateways, firewalls, and security services.
 2. **Development:** multiple groups of resources representing multiple non-production ready workloads.
 These resources are used for proof-of-concept, testing, and other developer activities.
-These resources may have a more relaxed governance model because to allow for increased developer agility.
+These resources may have a more relaxed governance model to enable increased developer agility.
 3. **Production:** multiple groups of resources representing multiple production workloads.
 These resources are used to host the private and public facing application artifacts.
 These resources typically have the tightest governance and security models to protect the resources, application code, and data from unauthorized access.

 For each of these three environments, we have a requirement to track cost data by **workload owner**, **environment**, or both.
 That is, we want to know the ongoing cost of our **shared infrastructure**, the costs incurred by individuals in both the **development** and **production** environments, and finally the overall cost of **development** and **production**.